ImmuneBytes-Security-Audit/reconeyes-static/README.md

 - **User Experience**: Help us refine the user experience to make it more intuitive and user-friendly.
 - **Compatibility**: Ensure ImmuneLite is compatible with different operating systems to maximize its accessibility and usability.

-We are also building an ML aspect to ImmuneLite, wherein we have employed new-gen deep learning algorithms to further eradicate the occurrence of false positives and increase the accuracy.
-If you're interested in contributing to the machine learning aspect of ImmuneLite, please fill out the following Google Form to join our closed group of devs: [Link to Google Form](https://forms.gle/qomeGfSVTpiP66d68) 📄
+We are also building an ML aspect to ImmuneLite, wherein we have employed new-gen deep learning algorithms to further eradicate the occurrence of false positives and increase accuracy.
+If you're interested in contributing to the machine learning aspect of ImmuneLite, please fill out the following Google Form to join our closed group of devs: [Google Form](https://forms.gle/qomeGfSVTpiP66d68) 📄

 ## Community

----

 To achieve our ambitious goal of securing Web3, we require a diverse community of contributors.
 Whether you're an experienced developer or just embarking on your journey of security audits, there's a place for you here!
 Join the ImmuneLite community on our Telegram server, where you can ask questions, exchange ideas, and receive assistance from both fellow developers and the ImmuneLite team directly!